How to Book a Wedding

 There is a service of prayer and dedication after a civil ceremony and this can be adapted.
 There are no legal requirements.

 If one of you is not British, then a special license may be needed.
 The clergy will advise you about this and you will need to apply to the Registrar.

 Banns of Marriage

 Banns are the announcement of your intention to get married.
 They must be read out on three consecutive Sundays in the Anglican Parish Church of the parishes where you both live, and where (if it is different) the ceremony will take place.

 You will need to see the vicar of each parish involved.
 Banns must be read within the three month period prior to the wedding.
 If you wish, you can go along to hear them being read out, though this is not essential.

 After the Banns have been read, you must collect a Certificate from the vicar of each Church declaring that your Banns have been read.
 You must do this in order for us to go ahead with the ceremony.

 There will be a fee payable to each church ready your Banns (At Holy Trinity we include this in the total cost of your wedding.)

 Preparing for Marriage

-Once you have completed and returned the application form, either the Rector or Curate will arrange a meeting with you to go through the service with you.
-We want you to enjoy your wedding and to feel relaxed, and discussing the procedures early in your planning is helpful.
+Once you have completed and returned the application form to the Rector in person, he will guide you to the Registrar to make your legal application then arrange a meeting with you to go through the service.
+We want you to enjoy your wedding and to feel relaxed, and discussing the procedures including the music early in your planning is helpful.